 Hog Barn - Sponsored by Utah Pork Producers

-Learn a little bit more about the most intelligent of our domestic animals, pigs!
+Take the feed that you picked up in the grain silo and put it into the pig's feed trough.
+While you're there, learn a little bit more about the most intelligent of our domestic animals, pigs!

 Dairy Barn - Sponsored by Dairy West

-Take the feed that you scooped up in the grain silo and put it into the cow's feed trough.
 Then take a turn and milk the cow.
 On your way to the Farmers Market, grab a carton of milk and add it to your basket.

 Pick an apple from the tree and put it in your basket.
-Head over to the Garden.

 Here you can "plant" a seed on one side and "dig" up a vegetable on the other.
-Make sure to keep that veggie in your basket.

 At the Farmers Market, you can drop off each item that you harvested on your visit to the farm.
 Place each item into separately marked bins.
 Then return your basket.
 The store clerk will buy your harvest items for Little Hands on the Farm "Money".
 Now head over to the Grocery Store and spend your earnings!